Burnt by the Sun 3: The Citadel: Plot

 Kotov survives.
 In the final scene of the film, the Kotov, with the medal of a Hero of the Soviet Union on his tunic, and Nadia, who has regained her voice, ride on a tank at the lead of a column of Soviet tanks heading for Berlin.

 Reception

 In September 2011, the Russian Film Committee selected Burnt by the Sun 3: Citadel as the Russian nominee for the Academy Award for Best Foreign Language Film.
 This move was followed with protests and disagreement from many filmmakers, including another Academy Awards recipient Vladimir Menshov and Mikhalkov's brother, director Andrey Konchalovsky.
-The film was not included in the Oscar's short list.
+The film was not included in the Oscars short list.